|General view of an earlier transport gala|

-The scenic South Devon Railway is busy gearing itself up for one of the highlights of its 40th anniversary year with the line's ever popular Heritage Transport Gala to be held over the weekend of 12th and 13th September 2009 , plus a planned special preview of heavy freight steam locos on Friday 11th September.
+The scenic South Devon Railway is busy gearing itself up for the line's ever popular Heritage Transport Gala to be held over the weekend of 11th and 12th September 2010.

-During an action-packed weekend, there will be plenty of interesting things to see and do on the award winning seven-mile line, and visitors can enjoy the sight and sound of two visiting steam engines in a six strong line-up of steam loco giants!
+During an action-packed weekend, there will be plenty of interesting things to see and do on the award winning seven-mile line.

-At Buckfastleigh, around 100 different transport exhibits will be on show ranging from ancient bicycles, motorcycles and old cars to vintage buses, coaches, vans and lorries, including a striking steam-powered Sentinel wagon (above).
+At Buckfastleigh, around 100 different transport exhibits will be on show ranging from ancient bicycles, motorcycles and old cars to vintage buses, coaches, vans and lorries.

 Outside the station, vintage buses, including a former London Transport Routemaster, will provide the SDR heritage bus service taking visitors on the ride around the town to visit Buckfast Abbey and the time-warp "Valiant Soldier" pub.

-The gala will see the railway operate a number of services representing types of train once seen on many West Country branch lines in years gone by and the visit by loco No. 4566 will be particularly poignant as, in July 1960, it was the last steam engine to go through Newton Abbot works before closure.
+The gala will see the railway operate a number of services representing types of train once seen on many West Country branch lines in years gone by and the visit by loco No. 1450 will allow the South Devon Railway to run more auto fitted trains.

 On both days, former Great Western 2-6-2 "Prairie" tank No. 5526 will work a number of services between Buckfastleigh and Staverton with the "Auto Train" Using special controls mounted in a driver's cab at the end of the coach, the locomotive remains at one end of the train and propels the coaches - hence the nickname "push pull" trains.